 Huskies are going to dig holes in your yard, steal your shoes, talk back, argue, and if they don’t get their way you will know about it!
 So, you have to understand that they are doing the best they can when you brought them into your world.
 After all, how would you feel if you had strange creatures touching you all day?

-Tip number 3 when it comes to training a husky would be compassion.
+Tip number 3 when it comes to training a husky puppy would be compassion.
 You have to care for them like family, remember as a dog, they aren’t able to tell you when they are sick or not feeling well.
 You have to spend time with them in order to know what is and isn’t normal behavior.
 When something isn’t normal, you need to seek guidance in assessing the situation.
 Whether that be from groups that specialize in the breed, or your local veterinarian.

 Huskies in a pool, courtesy Best Pence LeBeau @Snow Dog Obsession

-This training tip extremely important and a lot of people will feel that I should have placed it higher.
-Your husky requires an ample amount of exercise.
+This training tip is extremely important and a lot of people will feel that I should have placed it higher.
+Your husky puppy requires an ample amount of exercise.
 Above walking you may want to explore a few more categories of interest.
 I’ve created a small list of some activities you may want to try with your new companion.

 • Dog Parks